aws-amplify/docs/docs/start/getting-started/fragments/ios/data-model.md

 }
 ```

-Next, in your application code where you wish to use the AppSync client (like your View Controller) reference this in the `viewDidLoad()` lifecycle method:
+Next, in your application code where you wish to use the AppSync client (like your View Controller) reference this in the `viewDidLoad()` lifecycle method or in the instantiation of your view when using SwiftUI views:

 ```swift
 import AWSAppSync